NathanKr/grep-error-in-github-actions/README.md

 </ol>

 <h2>Motivation</h2>
 You are using grep in your github actions workflow.
-You are looking for something using grep. sometime you find it and some time you dont , when you dont you get error and the step flow does stops  - how to handle this ?
+You are looking for something using grep. sometime you find it and some time you dont , when you dont you get error and the workflow stops  - how to handle this ?

 Altough i use here grep this repo is not just for grep but for any bash command with non zero code that is not an error